INM-6/alpaca/doc/examples/visualize.rst

 ----------------------------------------------

 The captured metadata within the provenance track can be extensive.
-By default, Alpaca captures all object attributes and, for some specific packages (e.g.
-Neo), additional information is captured in the form of annotations and array annotations.
-You can pass lists of names to determine the exact information to include in the visualization graph.
+By default, Alpaca captures all object attributes and, for some specific packages (e.g., Neo), additional information is captured in the form of annotations and array annotations.
+You can pass lists of names to Alpace to limit the information to include in the visualization graph to avoid cluttering.

 Attributes